mikependon/RepoDB/README.md

 ## RepoDb - a hybrid ORM library for .NET.

-RepoDb provide the features of both micro-ORM and full-ORM.
+RepoDb provides the important features of both micro-ORM and full-ORM.
 It gives flexibility to the developers to simplify the “switchover” of when to use the “micro” and “full” operations during the development.

 **It is high-performant and efficient**